Celestebelizan23/Celestebelizan23/README.md

 <h1 align= "center"> Hi👋 i am Celeste Belizán </h1>
-Hello! 👋 My name is Celeste Belizán and I am a full stack developer👩🏻‍💻 .
+Hello! 👋 My name is Celeste Belizán and I am a Front end developer👩🏻‍💻 .
 I love carrying out projects and being in every detail to provide solutions and a better user experience.
 I am a self-taught, persevering, thoughtful, companion person.
 I like to be in continuous learning about new technologies and specialize in them.
 I am looking for a challenging and dynamic position that gives me the opportunity to work on what I am passionate about.